Article

-10 Remote Hiring Best Practices and Tips 2023
+13 Remote Hiring Best Practices and Tips for 2025

-10 Remote Hiring Best Practices and Tips 2023
+13 Remote Hiring Best Practices and Tips for 2025

-If you’re planning to work with more independent talent over the next few months, here are a few remote hiring best practices to consider.
+So if you’re planning to leverage the benefits freelancers provide, here are a few remote hiring best practices to consider.
 Implementing them may improve how smoothly your projects run and increase the quality of the work you receive.

 1. Determine the work to be done by freelancers

-With more work being done by freelancers, managers must be skilled at
+With more work being offered to freelancers, managers must be skilled at:

 • Breaking work or a large project down into chunks,